masalha-alaa/gender-prediction/README.md

 https://user-images.githubusercontent.com/78589884/145580666-deb8b2e3-d803-4527-8fcd-fd80bd63fa06.mp4

 ## Introduction
 In this project I attempt to predict the gender (male / female) of English text authors.
-I built the dataset myself by using a third Python library to fetch public posts and comments from reddit.
-I tackled the problem with 2 different methods and compared the results.
-The first method is a regular Machine Learning approach using several classifiers and TfIdf values of certain features, and the second method is a deep learning approach using a bidirectional LSTM network.
-Additionally, I [deployed](#deployment) the final model to the web using Flask, so it can be accessed and tested online by everyone.
+I built the dataset myself by using a third-party Python library to fetch public posts and comments from reddit.
+I tackled the problem with 3 different methods and compared the results.
+The first method is a regular Machine Learning approach using several classifiers and TfIdf values of certain features (mentioned down below).
+The second method is a deep learning approach using a bidirectional LSTM network.
+Last but not least is a BERT model form Hugging Face (HF) that I finetuned which achieved promising results.
+I [deployed](#deployment) the final model to the web using Flask, so it can be accessed and tested online by everyone.

 Here I present a quick overview of the project.
-For a complete walkthrough, including the code, please head over to the [src directory](https://github.com/masalha-alaa/gender-prediction/tree/master/src) for the regular ML approach, and to my notebook [gender-recognition-keras.ipynb](https://github.com/masalha-alaa/gender-prediction/blob/master/gender_recognition_keras.ipynb) for the DL approach.
+For a complete walkthrough, including the code, please head over to the [src directory](https://github.com/masalha-alaa/gender-prediction/tree/master/src) for the regular ML approach, to my notebook [gender-recognition-keras.ipynb](https://github.com/masalha-alaa/gender-prediction/blob/master/gender_recognition_keras.ipynb) for the DL LSTM approach and to [gender_recognition_bert_pytorch.ipynb](https://github.com/masalha-alaa/gender-prediction/blob/master/gender_recognition_with_sentiment_bert_pytorch.ipynb) for the BERT approach.

 ## Dataset
 I used the [PSAW Python library](https://github.com/dmarx/psaw) to fetch data from reddit, and the [facebook-scraper library](https://github.com/kevinzg/facebook-scraper) to fetch data from Facebook.
 I ended up using the reddit data only, since the labeled FB data was very limited (since most users have their gender setting set to private).